Human rights expertise to enable the energy transition

 Fiona David, Architect of the Global Slavery Index, at Parliament House in Canberra, Australia.
 (Photo by Raul Ortiz de Lejarazu Machin).
 (1)

-Fiona David, architect of the Global Slavery Index, at Parliament House Canberra (Photo by Raul Ortiz de Lejarazu Machin)
+Fiona David, founding architect of the Global Slavery Index, at Parliament House Canberra (Photo by Raul Ortiz de Lejarazu Machin)

 The Fair Futures Team